mistersingh179/sidekik/notes/step_Pending.md

 - inputs which are tuples should be collapsed on start
   - tuples should have button "expand tuple"
   - if array has tuple, should add tuple expanded
+- store hash of abi in common place, so it doesn't have to recaculate everytime it is rendered
+- dont sort functions in render

 # issues
 - changing address in metamask is sending us to setup page